zeropoint-os/zeropoint-agent/README.md

 - **Install, start, stop, and uninstall** containerized applications
 - **Link applications** for inter-container communication via DNS
 - **Expose applications** to the internet via Envoy reverse proxy with xDS control plane
-- **Zero host port conflicts** - apps use service discovery instead of port bindings
+- **Zero host port conflicts** - apps use port declarations and service discovery instead of port bindings
 - **Terraform-native** - apps are standard Terraform modules using the Docker provider
 - **Automatic service discovery** - ports and protocols extracted from app contracts